BlackBeltTechnology/osgi-encryption/README.md

 ## How to build

-Use the following command to build and sign (including JavaDoc and source JARs) modules.
+Use the following command to build modules.

 ~~~~
-mvn clean install -Pbuild-extras -Psign
+mvn clean install
 ~~~~

-Add `deploy` argument to upload artifacts to Sonatype OSS Repository.

 ## How to use